Training Tomorrow’s Pediatric Leadership

 Pediatric Hospital Medicine Lecture Series

-The Department of Pediatrics hosts twice-monthly sessions following section meetings which are designed for and by our hospitalists, covering a variety of topics including clinical reviews, research, quality, and education-oriented topics, plus other areas that we just want to learn about!
-We also use this slot for quarterly Journal Club and Case Report Writing Groups where hospitalists can get feedback and work together on case reports or other scholarly activities in progress.
+The Department of Pediatrics hosts twice-monthly sessions following section meetings which are designed for and by our hospitalists, covering a variety of topics including clinical reviews on board topics, research, quality, and education-oriented topics, plus other areas that we just want to learn about!
 These talks are given by a variety of speakers including our hospitalists, fellows, residents, subspecialists, and ancillary care team members.
 These lectures are approved for CME credit.

 A sampling of topics over the past few years: